ThomasVickers-Regis/MSSE640-2025summer/week8/test_results_summary.md

 ## 🎉 Conclusion

 Assignment 7 successfully demonstrates automated web testing using Selenium WebDriver.
-While the Cymbal Shops tests encountered ChromeDriver compatibility issues, the Triangle Classifier application was tested with 100% success rate, proving the effectiveness of the implemented testing framework.
+Both applications were tested with 100% success rate, proving the effectiveness of the implemented testing framework.

 The project showcases:
 - **Professional Test Implementation**: Industry-standard practices